-Using sodium gas signatures, which have been recognized as being associated with type Ia supernovae, a team of scientists from the Carnegie Institution for Science were able to identify a binary star called QU Carinae as a possible supernova progenitor.
+Using sodium gas signatures, which have been recognized as being associated with type Ia supernovae, a team of scientists from the Carnegie Institution for Science was able to identify a binary star called QU Carinae as a possible supernova progenitor.

 The widely accepted theory is that type Ia supernovae are thermonuclear explosions of a white dwarf star that’s part of a binary system—two stars that are physically close and orbit around a common center of mass.
 This white dwarf has mass gradually donated to it by its companion.
 When the white dwarf mass eventually reaches 1.4 times the sun, it explodes to produce a type Ia supernova.
 The crucial questions are: What is the nature of the donor star and how does this white dwarf increase its mass.
 Also, how would that process affect the properties of the explosion?